FR-translation-for-Stardew-Valley-Mods/predictivemods/PublicAccessTV/README.md

 * This mod would not function without [SMAPI](https://smapi.io/) by Pathoschild and [PyTK](https://www.nexusmods.com/stardewvalley/mods/1726) by Platonymous.
 * Coding of this mod relied on [Climates of Ferngill](http://www.nexusmods.com/stardewvalley/mods/604) by Sakorona as a key example.
 * The #making-mods channel on the [Stardew Valley Discord](https://discordapp.com/invite/StardewValley) offered valuable guidance and feedback.
+* The French translation was prepared by Inu'tile.
 * The Russian translation was prepared by Ghost3lboom.
 * The "Governor's Message" channel's opening jingles are clipped from [News jingle](https://freesound.org/people/jobro/sounds/169214/) by [jobro](https://freesound.org/people/jobro/), used under [CC BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/), and [jingle news](https://freesound.org/people/Jay_You/sounds/460424/) by [Stonefree](http://www.stonefree.de/), used under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).